ricbencar/wave-wind-data/README.md

 LATITUDE = +41.14833299
 ```

-It downloads data from **1940 to 2025**.
+It downloads data from **1940 to 2025** (notice it takes several hours to run due to MARS server high number of requests).
 To change the time range, update:

 ```python
 START_YEAR = 1940